iai-group/sigir2017-query_types/README.md

 The repository is structured as follows:

-- `data/test_collection/`: CSV dataset with our test collection, built from crowdsourcing annotations;
+- `data/test_collection/`: TSV-formatted dataset with our test collection, built from crowdsourcing annotations;
-- `data/qrels/`: CSV file used for evaluating the rankings.
+- `data/qrels/`: TSV file used for evaluating the rankings.
 It was obtained by post-processing the test collection (details in the paper);
-- `data/ml/`: CSV machine learning dataset with all the pre-computed features;
+- `data/ml/`: TSV-formatted machine learning dataset with all the pre-computed features;
 - `lib/trec_eval/`: TREC evaluation file (see its Readme);
-- `output/`:  all the final CSV run files, containing target types ranked by baseline methods and our proposed approach.
+- `output/`:  all the final TSV run files, containing target types ranked by baseline methods and our proposed approach.

 ## Test collection

-This CSV dataset contains the test collection built through a crowdsourcing annotation experiment (details in the paper).
+This TSV dataset contains the test collection built through a crowdsourcing annotation experiment (details in the paper).

 A special `<dbo:NONETYPE>` label represents a NIL-type annotation.

-The columns of this CSV file are self-descriptive.
+The columns of this TSV file are self-descriptive.

 ## Precomputed features for learning to rank target types

-Each instance of this CSV dataset is structured as follows:
+Each instance of this TSV-formatted dataset is structured as follows:

 - The first and second columns correspond to the query and type;
 - The third column is the target to predict;